Medical & Health, Operations/Project Management, Program Management

-Provide and coordinate oversight of day-to-day program and project execution across various stakeholder groups to achieve program goals.
+Provide and coordinate oversight of day-to-day project execution to achieve program goals.

-Monitor and manage program priorities and deliverables as outlined in workplans for multi-sector stakeholder initiatives that may include staff, network partners, various national, state and local stakeholders, Mentors, Mentees, grantees and awardees, and other community collaboration participants.
+Monitor and manage program priorities and deliverables as outlined in workplans that may include working with staff and network partners, various national, state and local stakeholders, , to support funded and unfunded community collaborations.

-Work closely with the Center Director and Senior Manager to ensure progress on program workplans and strategy implementation.
+Work closely with the Center Director and Senior Managers to ensure progress on program workplans and strategy implementation.

-Develop working knowledge of grantees’ program proposals that guide the work include narrative, budget, workplan, deliverables, reporting requirements and associated timelines.
+Develop working knowledge of awardees’ program proposals that guide the work include narrative, budget, workplan, deliverables, reporting requirements and associated timelines.

-Create and maintain information related to project domains, and tag and enter information into the program knowledgebase to track projects, resources and publications relevant to the work of DASH and All In.
+Create and maintain information related to project domains; tag and enter information into the program database to track projects, resources and publications.

-Develop content and lead program activities such as online meetings, webinars, conference calls and in-person engagement events to accomplish project goals.
+Develop content and lead program activities such as online meetings, webinars, conference calls and in-person engagement events.
 Administrative tasks may be included as part of the execution of project activities.

 Relationship Management and Communication

-Foster and maintain relationships with various local and national groups including government agencies, health care, policymakers, and grantee community-based organizations.
-At the national level, these organizations may be partners, DASH awardees, or partners engaging with DASH/All In in various capacities.
+Foster and maintain relationships with local and national groups including government agencies, health care, policymakers, and community-based organizations.
+These organizations may be partners, DASH awardees, or partners engaging with DASH/All In in various capacities.

-Lead, support and monitor calls with community collaboration leaders, including DASH grantees, to document project progress and impact, identify technical assistance needs, facilitate connections to other communities, identify opportunities to support and advance and communicate their progress, lessons and spread/scale opportunities.
+Lead and support calls with community collaboration leaders, including DASH awardees, to document project progress and impact, identify technical assistance needs, facilitate connections to other communities, identify opportunities to support and advance and communicate their progress, lessons and spread/scale opportunities.

-Participate in the All In online community by contributing to discussions, sharing resources, and maintaining vibrant engagement on the platform.
+Participate in the All In online community by contributing to discussions, sharing resources, and fostering vibrant user engagement on the platform.

 Represent IPHI, the DASH Program Office and/or All In at external events including regional and national meetings and conferences.

-Draft, contribute to, and review publications including reports, white papers, background documents, presentations, fact sheets, and content for newsletters.
+Draft, contribute to, and review publications including reports, case studies, white papers, background documents, presentations, fact sheets, and convening proceedings.